You Can Make A Difference In Our Community!

 We require a letter from a Physician stating that you are physically able to work as a firefighter, as a condition of employment.
 Additionally, you are required to successfully complete a modified Candidate Physical Abilities Test (CPAT).

-You may pick up an application package at one of the fire stations or at Town Hall.
+You may pick up an application package at one of the fire stations.

 In addition to a completed application, you will also need to provide a Police Background Check (available from any OPP Detachment) as well as a Driver's Abstract (available from the Ministry of Transportation).
 You may also wish to submit a detailed resume, although this is not a requirement.